juzorey/Fake-uber/README.md

 -shows where they are currently when starting the drive
 - display how many seats they have open in the the object
 - shows the amount per seat in the object

+what should the contract do and what should javascript or other api do where should the location go instead